 In light of this, perhaps it’s more helpful to ask: “Is it safe to take herbal medicines in conjunction with GP prescribed drugs?”

-Herbalists are required to learn about drug, herb and supplement interactions right from the start of their five-year training, and are always expected to keep up to date with new products on the market.
+Herbalists are required to learn about drug, herb and supplement interactions right from the start of their five-year training, and are expected to keep up to date with new pharmaceutical products coming onto the market.

 The Pharmaceutical Problem